We’re going to talk about something hard today: preventing child sexual abuse.

 If there is any trauma parents want to prevent, it’s child sexual abuse.
 And I am about equipping parents with knowledge, insights, and tools to “trauma proof” their children — to reduce the likelihood of such tragedy happening to your child.

 Child sexual abuse is one of the most damaging traumas a child can experience.
-As a psychotherapist and personal and professional coach, I have sat with adults who have courageously shared with me that they have been molested, raped, and sexually assaulted as a child.
+As a psychotherapist and integrative coaching, I have sat with adults who have courageously shared with me that they have been molested, raped, and sexually assaulted as a child.
 It impacts a person’s whole sense of safety and self.
 It hurts a person to their core.
 And it is a long journey to recover from child sexual abuse.

 Child sexual abuse is more common than is reported.